Credit Information in Earnings Calls: Introduction

 The evidence thus strongly suggests that implied CDS spreads contain valuable information for forecasting future credit spreads that is not already impounded into post-call CDS levels.
-To understand this result, we show that credit scores also contain information about future CDS market risk and future corporate profitability.
+To understand this result, we show that credit scores also contain information about future CDS market risk and future corporate fundamentals.
 Higher credit scores forecast lower CDS risk -- across a variety of measures -- over the subsequent year.
-Furthermore, higher credit scores forecast positive changes in future corporate profitability.
-Importantly, both findings are consistent with the negative forecasting coefficient of credit score for future CDS changes: lower risk and higher profitability are associated with lower future CDS spreads.
+Furthermore, higher credit scores forecast positive changes in future corporate profitability and declines in firm leverage.
+Importantly, these findings are consistent with the negative forecasting coefficient of credit score for future CDS changes: lower risk, higher profitability, and lower leverage are associated with lower future CDS spreads.

 There are two potential channels that can explain the ability of credit scores to forecast CDS spread changes.
 First, it is possible that market participants are fully aware of the information content of credit scores for future risk and profitability, but that CDS still rationally responds with a lag.
 Unlike stock prices, which immediately respond to all future anticipated changes in cash flows and discount rates, CDS contracts have a fixed maturity, and so the five-year fixed maturity CDS spread may evolve predictably as a firm's fundamentals slowly change.
 For example, a firm that plans to delever over the next several years will see a lower CDS spread immediately, but may be expected to see an even lower five-year CDS in one year, and a lower one yet in two years, as credit risk for the company continues to fall and each successive five-year CDS contract thus reflects a lower average credit risk over its life.
+That credit scores forecast future credit risk and firm fundamentals is consistent with this explanation.
 The alternative explanation is that market participants do not fully respond to the credit-relevant information content of earnings calls because they are capacity constrained (as in Sims 2011) and do not fully internalize all relevant information.
 We refer to the two channels as the delayed rational response and the capacity constrained investors hypotheses, respectively.

 Under the rational delayed response hypothesis, characteristics that may proxy for call or firm complexity should not impact the degree of predictability from credit scores to future CDS changes.
 Under the capacity constrained investor hypothesis, more complex calls and calls about more complex firms should result in greater predictability from credit scores to future CDS spread changes.
 Furthermore, under the rational delayed response hypothesis, knowing the credit score of a firm should not lead to profitable trading strategies because the forecasted CDS spread change is a publicly known, rational reflection of anticipated future changes in firms' risks or fundamentals.